-« Anna-Liisa Bezrodny is outstanding – technically brilliant and interpretatively virile.
+« Anna-Liisa Bezrodny – technically brilliant and interpretatively virile.
 She is no mere performer: she is a real and true musician.
 Bezrodny’s performance was gripping and assured, over-arching and yet keenly responsive to the flickering shades and shadows of moods.
 Her playing is impassioned and has a surging pulse.
 Yet she has a clear head and is capable of coolly calculating her effects without losing spontaneity.
 When appropriate, she plays at white heat, thrillingly, combined with superb technique »

 Anna-Liisa Bezrodny was born into a distinguished family of musicians in Moscow, currently in great demand as a soloist, recitalist and chamber musician all over the world, receiving praising critics about her performances around the globe.